andreasborgaau/p1copy/Programs/readme.txt

         Use the command "cd". (e.g. "cd folder_name/")
 3. Type:
         ./manu_sim.out
-4. If you get the error message "-bash Permission denied", type the following: sudo chmod +x manu_sim.out
+4. If you get the error message "-bash: ./manu_sim.out: Permission denied", type the following: sudo chmod +x manu_sim.out

 Go to step 3 again and the program should now be running.